albar965/littlenavmap-manual/src/en/INFO.rst

 The six tabs ``Overview``, ``Runways``, ``Com``, ``Procedures``, ``Nearest`` and ``Weather`` below the airport tab show information for one selected airport.

+.. _airport-ident-info:

+Airports can have several idents/codes depending on simulator.
+Unofficial internal idents are avoided in the *Little Navmap* user interface but can still show up in some cases.

+See also :ref:`airport-search-ident` for airport search options.

+-  **Ident or code shown in brackets after airport name:** Either ICAO, FAA, IATA, local code or internal code depending on simulator and availability.
+-  ``ICAO``: Four letter `ICAO code <https://en.wikipedia.org/wiki/ICAO_airport_code>`__.
+Only available in X-Plane.
+-  ``FAA``: Airport code used in the United States given by the `Federal Aviation Administration <https://www.faa.gov/>`__.
+   The FAA code is only available in X-Plane.
+-  ``IATA``: Three letter `IATA airport code <https://en.wikipedia.org/wiki/IATA_airport_code>`__.
+   Available in X-Plane and Navigraph navdata.
+-  ``Local Code``: Official local airport code mostly used for small airfields.
+Only available in X-Plane.
+-  ``X-Plane Ident:``: Internal identfier for X-Plane airports.

+The airport codes are also shown in the information windows, tooltips and optionally in the map labels as well as in :doc:`ROUTEDESCR`.
+ICAO, FAA, IATA, and local codes are shown and the internal ident is avoided if possible.

+Code display is omitted if a code is not available.

+**Example:**

+``Akutan`` is shown as ``Akutan (PAUT)`` with its official ICAO code ``PAUT`` on the map instead of the internal X-Plane code ``XPA000B``.

 .. _airport-general:

 General